ManimCommunity/manim/docs/source/installation/win.rst

       fundus-calligra microtype wasysym physics dvisvgm jknapltx wasy cm-super babel-english gnu-freefont mathastext cbfonts-fd

-You can check whether they were installed properly by rendering an example scene which uses :class:`~.Tex` or :class:`~.MathTex`.
+You can check whether they were installed properly by rendering an example scene that uses :class:`~.Tex` or :class:`~.MathTex`.

 .. _choco: